civican/legisinfo/44-1/bills/C-316/bill_text.md

 ### Section 5.1

-  **(1)** On or before April 1 of each year, the independent organization responsible for administering the program established under paragraph 5(a.1) shall submit to the Minister a report on the administration of the program, in which it shall set out a summary of its organizational activities to demonstrate the impact of its work and provide a transparent picture of the direction, goals and financial performance of the program, as well as an overview of the cases that received funding in the previous calendar year.
+  **(1)** The independent organization responsible for administering the program **referred to in section 7.1 of this Act and paragraph 43(1)(c) of the `Official Languages Act`** shall, each year, submit to the Minister a report on the administration of the program, in which it shall set out a summary of its organizational activities to demonstrate the impact of its work and provide a transparent picture of the direction, goals and financial performance of the program, as well as an overview of the cases that received funding in the previous year **and any outreach and promotional activities that were conducted with groups affected by these cases**.

+  **(1.1)** The annual report shall also state, for each of the program's two components, the number of applications that were denied funding.

   **(2)** The Minister shall cause the annual report to be tabled before each House of Parliament on any of the first 15 days on which that House is sitting after the Minister receives the report.